 This course is for students whose programs do not require trigonometry or the calculus sequence.
-The topics that will be included are linear, exponential, quadratic, polynomial and logarithmic functions and models; systems of linear equations; linear regression; mathematics of finance and financial modeling; matrices, linear programming; permutations; combinations, probability theory; probabilistic simulations; decision theory;

-descriptive statistics; and Markov chains.
+The topics that will be included are linear, exponential, quadratic, polynomial and logarithmic functions and models; systems of linear equations; linear regression; mathematics of finance and financial modeling; matrices, linear programming; permutations; combinations, probabilistic simulations; decision theory; descriptive statistics; and Markov chains.

-Prerequisite: MTH 131 MTH 151 Calculus I (4 CR)
+MTH 151 Calculus I (4 CR)

 First calculus course for business, mathematics, engineering and science students explores introductory plane analytic geometry, the derivative, the integral and their applications for algebraic, trigonometric, exponential and logarithmic functions.
 Graphing calculator required.
+Prerequisite: MTH 140